bgaltbalt/bgaltbalt.github.io/_pages/home.md

 <!-- &nbsp; -->

 I am an ecologist, interested in animal movement, migration and population dynamics.
-With the aid of field observation, movement tracking and other big dataset I study mechanisms underlying the population change.
+Using the field observations, movement tracking, and large ecological datasets, I study mechanisms driving population change.

+Currently I lead the Connectivity and Climate Change team at [WCS Mongolia](https://mongolia.wcs.org/en-us/About-Us.aspx), where we conduct research and conservation to understand and mitigate impacts of habitat fragmentation and climate extremes on wildlife populations.

-Currently I am a postdoctoral associate at [Cornell Lab of Ornithology](https://www.birds.cornell.edu/home/staff/batbayar-galtbalt/), studying macro-demography of North American birds using eBird citizen science dataset and other climatic models.
-The goal is to elucidate how extreme climatic events could explain demographic variation throughout the annual cycle of bird populations.
+Previously, I was a postdoctoral researcher at the [Cornell Lab of Ornithology](https://www.birds.cornell.edu/home/staff/batbayar-galtbalt/), where I studied the macro-demography of North American birds using eBird citizen science dataset and climatic models.

-During my PhD journey in Australia, I investigated the effects of weather and climate change on long-distance avian migrants.
-Specifically, I explored how birds select their flight altitude and migration routes in relation to various conditions both in the atmosphere and on the ground.
-I also examined what factors contribute to the population decline of White-naped crane.
+During my PhD in Australia, I investigated how weather and climate change influence long-distance avian migrants.
+My research explored how birds select their flight altitudes and migration routes under varying atmospheric conditions and on-ground conditions, as well as the drivers of population decline in White-naped crane.